TIMOTHY

 Survey of Public Participation in the Arts (SPPA) was first conducted in 1982

-to provide accurate benchmarks of Americans’ participation in the arts.
+to provide estimate of Americans’ participation in the arts.
 When the 1997 SPPA was conducted by a

 “When Proxy Interviews are